Instagram posts with at least one hashtag receive 12.6% more engagement than those without, FACT.

 …and every single one of them is correct.

 Why?
-Each individual post, profile, brand and industry require a different amount of hashtags.
+Each individual post, profile, brand and industry require a different number of hashtags.

-Whatever number you choose to test (always be testing) make sure the hashtags you use are super-relevant.
-Don’t fill up to 30 just for the sake of it, and don’t chuck in 1 or 2 because you’re too lazy to think-up more.
+Whatever you choose to test (always be testing) make sure the hashtags you use are super-relevant.
+Don’t fill up with 30 just for the sake of it, and don’t chuck in 1 or 2 because you’re too lazy to think-up more (I’ll show you how to find the top trending hashtags on Instagram in a few minutes).

 In order to be successful on Instagram, you must post regular content.
 This means plenty of opportunities to find your optimum number and experiment with different hashtags.

-Using the same hashtags over and over and over again is a lazy strategy and shows that you’d rather just get your Instagram posts published, than actually take time to reach more people.Click To Tweet
+Using the same hashtags over and over again is a lazy strategy and shows that you’d rather just get your Instagram posts published, than actually take time and care for your followers.Click To Tweet

-The same can be said about users who repeatedly use the top 30 hashtags in their niche.
-Whilst these hashtags have the widest reach, they also have the most competition, meaning that your chances of reaching anyone new is drastically reduced.
+Purely using the top 30 hashtags in your niche can be a risky strategy (and is also pretty lazy).
+Whilst these hashtags have the widest reach, they also have the most competition, reducing your chances of reaching new audiences.

-#1: The level of engagement: how many times it’s been liked and commented on.
+#1: The level of engagement: How many times the post has been liked and commented on.

-If you’re just starting out, have a small-ish audience (under 5k) or are posting something that doesn’t have viral-quality, DON’T just target the most popular hashtags.
+If you’re just starting out, have a small-ish audience (under 5k) or are posting something that doesn’t have viral-quality, don’t purely target the most popular hashtags on Instagram.
+Make these part of your hashtag strategy, but do not rely on them- you’ll see barely any results.

-I’d suggest using some, whilst trying to gain traction with lesser-used hashtags.
+I’d suggest using the top hashtags, whilst trying to gain traction with lesser-used hashtags.
 These ‘smaller’ hashtags have lower competition and can have much more engaged communities…

 …but, where can you find them?